Balarama: Legend

 Balarama was the son of Vasudeva.
 The evil king Kamsa, the tyrant of Mathura, was intent upon killing the children of his cousin, Devaki, because of a prophecy that he would die at the hands of her eighth child.
 The Harivamsha states that Kamsa went on to murder the first six children of the imprisoned Devaki by smashing the newborns against a stone floor.
-Vishnu intervened and when Balarama was conceived, state the Hindu legends; his embryo was transferred from Devaki's womb into the womb of Rohini, Vasudeva's first wife.
+When Balarama was conceived, Vishnu intervened, state the Hindu legends; his embryo was transferred from Devaki's womb into the womb of Rohini, Vasudeva's first wife.
 In some texts, this transfer gives Balarama the epithet Sankarshana (one who was dragged away).
 Balarama grew up with his younger brother Krishna with his foster-parents, in the household of the head of cowherds Nanda, and his wife, Yashoda.
 The chapter 10 of the Bhagavata Purana describes it as follows:

 He was named Rama, but because of his great strength, he was called Balarama, Baladeva, or Balabhadra, meaning Strong Rama.
 He was born on Shraavana Purnima, which coincides with the occasion of Raksha Bandhan.

 Childhood and marriage

 One day, Nanda requested the presence of Sage Gargamuni, his priest, to name the newborn Krishna and Balarama.
 When the Garga arrived, Nanda received him well and requested the naming ceremony.
 Gargamuni then reminded Nanda that Kamsa was looking for the son of Devaki and if he performed the ceremony in opulence, it would come to his attention.
 Nanda, therefore, asked Garga to perform the ceremony in secret and Garga did so:

 Balarama spent his childhood as a cow herder with his brother Krishna.
 He killed Dhenuka, an asura sent by Kamsa, as well as Pralamba and Mushtika wrestlers sent by the king.
 When Krishna was killing Kamsa, Balarama slew his mighty commander, Kalavakra.
 After the evil king was slain, Balarama and Krishna went to the ashrama of sage Sandipani at Ujjain for their education.
 Balarama married Revati, the daughter of King Kakudmi.
-He had two sons - Nishatha and Ulmuka, and a daughter - Vatsala/Shashirekha.
+He had two sons - Nishatha and Ulmuka, and a daughter - Shashirekha also known as Vatsala.

 Balarama is the celebrated tiller, one of the embodiments of agriculture along with livestock with whom Krishna is associated with.
 The plough is Balarama's weapon.
 In the Bhagavata Purana, he uses it to fight asuras, dig a way for Yamuna river to bring it closer to Vrindavan, and he also availed it to drag the entire capital of Hastinapura into the Ganga river.